simoncozens/unicopedia-plus/README.md

 - Use the <kbd>Unihan Full Set</kbd> checkbox to perform the search on the full set of 88,889 Unihan characters, or limit it to the IICore set of 9,810 CJK unified ideographs in common usage.
 - Use the <kbd>Allow Extra Sources</kbd> checkbox to extend the search to all radical/strokes source tags, or use only the IRG-defined source tag common to all Unihan characters.
 - Use the <kbd>Radical</kbd> and <kbd>Strokes</kbd> drop-down menus to select the KangXi radical and the additional stroke count of the Unihan characters you are looking for, then click on the <kbd>Search</kbd> button.
+- If the number of additional strokes is negative, 0 is used instead.
+For example, the Unihan character 王 gets listed under 'Radical 96 ⽟ (Jade)' + '0 Stroke', although its additional stroke count is -1.
 - Selecting `All` from the <kbd>Strokes</kbd> menu lets you display all the Unihan characters sharing the same KangXi radical, sorted by additional stroke count.
 - Click on the <kbd>✕</kbd> button to clear all results.
 - A complete list of the 214 KangXi radicals is available for reference, showing also CJK variants as well as simplified forms.